 There are many decisions made in the cross-cultural workplace, that are seen to be grossly unfair.
 And they often are.

-Most workplace systems and rules and regulations, are based on the historical cultures, beliefs and traditions of the people who founded the organisation. … Continue Reading ››
+Most workplace systems and rules and regulations, are based on the historical cultures, beliefs and traditions of the people who founded the organisation.
+And they expect their new diverse … Continue Reading ››

 Often when people are in a rush, angry and unsettled, they will "tell somebody off”, in front of other team members.
 (Or family.)
 This is not a cultural challenge, it is actually a matter of disrespect.
 Should you wish to communicate anything, that may … Continue Reading ››